Examples of types, modes, and resources in CiaoPP

 + semidet.

-In the next example, the assertions are written as machine readable comments enabled by the doccomments package.
+In this example the assertions are written as machine readable comments enabled by the doccomments package.
 Such comments can contain embedded assertions, which are also verified.
 Here we use again modes and determinacy.
 This format is familiar to Prolog programmers and compatible with any Prolog system without having to define any operators for the assertion syntax.
 If we run the example, we can see that, as before, the assertions get verified by CiaoPP:

 %! \begin{code}